-In terms of investments, the activities of RGA Singapore are governed by the Investment Committee of RGAI.
-Currently, the qualitative ESG criteria are considered prior to making any investment decisions, in the longer term a more structured approach may be adopted in monitoring on-going compliance with ESG factors as the industry's approach to ESG continues to mature.
+In terms of ESG considerations in investments, RGA Singapore supports the global goals and policies of RGA inc. Currently, those goals include reducing the carbon intensity of RGA's corporate bond portfolio by 20% by the end of 2026 and engaging carbon-intensive investees to understand their climate change reduction goals.
+At the end of 2022, we have reduced the carbon intensity of the public corporate bonds by 16%.
+ESG criteria in alignment with these goals are considered prior to making any investment decisions, in the longer term a more structured approach may be adopted in monitoring on-going compliance with ESG factors as the industry's approach to ESG continues to evolve.